CosmegenThere may be other brand names for this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, or any type of infection.
-Tell your doctor if you have been treated with radiation.
-Your doctor should know if you have recently been exposed to chickenpox or herpes.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or any type of infection.
+Tell your doctor if you have been treated with radiation, or have recently been exposed to chickenpox or herpes.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.